 So I did intend to make this as a Chocolate Avocado Pudding, but after making it, I made a lovely discovery.

-You can indulge in this recipe immediately for a lovely smooth Chocolate Avocado Pudding treat.
+You can indulge in this recipe immediately for a lovely smooth healthy Chocolate Pudding treat.
 OR you can let it chill for at least an hour in the fridge and then you will have a heavenly Chocolate Avocado Mousse.

 Either way you have a dessert that you will love and that will love you back.
 Not only are avocados seriously good for you, but check out how good chocolate is good for you here.